 - apply a multidisciplinary approach.
-Neurologists are required to work effectively as part of a multidisciplinary team.
-They need to liaise with other medical and allied health professionals to optimise patient outcomes. - work sensitively with a variety of patients.
-Neurologists work with patients to address determinants of health that affect them and their access to needed health services or resources, providing culturally safe education and support in a professional, empathic, and non-judgemental manner.
-Some neurological conditions are untreatable so the neurologist
+Paediatric neurologists are required to work effectively as part of a multidisciplinary team.
+They need to liaise with other medical and allied health professionals. - work sensitively with a variety of patients and their families.
+Paediatric neurologists work with patients and their families and/or carers to address determinants of health that affect them and their access to needed health services or resources.
+They provide culturally safe education and support in a professional, empathic, and non-judgemental

-- must be able to provide a prognosis and support to these patients and their carers, as well as manage end-of-life issues. - demonstrate strong communication skills.
-Neurologists must develop an effective interviewing technique to support their investigations.
-They appreciate when referral to a more appropriate or more qualified practitioner in a particular subspecialty is necessary. - apply a scholarly approach.
-Neurologists conduct and apply research to make evidence-based decisions that improve the treatment and management of their patients.
-Furthermore, the rapid expansion in knowledge, particularly in areas of diagnosis and treatment, necessitates the ability to keep up to date with research, and the neurologist must identify appropriate resources to do this.
+- manner.
+Some neurological conditions are life-limiting so paediatric neurologists must be able to provide a prognosis and support to these patients and their carers, as well as empathetically manage end-of-life issues. - demonstrate strong communication skills.
+Paediatric neurologists must develop a personable interviewing technique to support their investigations, and an ability to relate to children and young people and their carers.
+They appreciate when referral to a more appropriate or more qualified practitioner in a particular subspecialty is necessary. - apply an evidence-based approach.
+Paediatric neurologists conduct and apply research to make evidence-based decisions that improve the treatment and management of their patients.
+Furthermore, the rapid expansion in knowledge, particularly in areas of diagnosis and treatment, necessitates the ability to keep up to date with research, and paediatric neurologists must identify appropriate resources to do this. - demonstrate cultural competency.
+Paediatric neurologists must empathetically consider cultural differences when assessing, managing, and counselling patients and their families and/or carers.
+At times, this may include consideration or understanding of alternate therapies that may be desired, alongside evidence-based treatments.